julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 ## ✦ Blessing the Doorway

-Once you plant your threshold herbs (we got a nice bunch to choose from below), strengthen them with ritual:
+Once you plant your threshold herbs, strengthen them with ritual:

 - Sprinkle salt in a circle around the plant on **New or Full Moon nights**.
 - Whisper your intention as you water them: *"Guard this place.
 Let only good cross."*